linagora/openpaas-esn/doc/websocket.md

                  Several rooms (of name conference_id) are created for each new conferences.

+- /usernotifications : Forward 'usernotification:created' messages from the globalpubsub to the wsserver.
+                       It is used to send usernotification.

 ## Events

 - notification.
 Fired each time a new notification is sent after subscribing to a chosen room, for a given namespace.